InternLM/HuixiangDou/README.md

 > [!NOTE]
 >
 > <div align="center">
-> If restarting LLM every time is too slow, first <b>python3 -m huixiangdou.service.llm_server_hybrid</b>, then open a new terminal, and only execute <b>python3 -m huixiangdou.main</b> without restarting LLM.
+> If restarting local LLM is too slow, first <b>python3 -m huixiangdou.service.llm_server_hybrid</b>, then open a new terminal, and only execute <b>python3 -m huixiangdou.main</b> without restarting LLM.
 > </div>

-Then rerun `main`, Huixiangdou will be able to answer mmpose installation and reject casual chats.
+Then rerun `main`, Huixiangdou will be able to answer `mmpose installation` and reject casual chats.

 ```bash
 python3 -m huixiangdou.main --standalone